Skip to content

 public function __construct(

-private readonly PostService $postService,
+private PostService $postService,

 ) {}